 - In late April, you'll meet with your coach to identify some broad goals for the summer.
 Your coach will also help you connect with a mentor who's experienced in your industry or social cause.

-- Partway through the summer, you'll attend the Reisman Roundup, a gathering of current and previous Reisman interns.
+- Partway through the summer, you'll attend the Entrepreneurship Internship roundup, a gathering of current and previous Entrepreneurship interns.
 This will give you a chance to share your entrepreneurship adventure with a group of like-minded students and get some fresh perspectives on an issue you're trying to solve.

 - In late August, you'll submit a brief written report (about five pages) analyzing your entrepreneurship experience and reflecting on it.
 You'll also deliver a 10-minute oral presentation to the Reisman selection committee.

 Questions?
 We're happy to help you develop your application.
 Reach out to us at email@example.com.

 Hear from previous Entrepreneurship Interns!

 What was the final result of your internship?

 What was the most valuable lessons learned over the summer?

 What did you get out of your internship?